ringbuffer-org/computer_music_basics/website/posts/Puredata/pd-patches.rst

 .. type: text

 Arguments
 ---------

+The following examples are based on patches and additional files, called abstractions.
+To make them work, all involved patches need to be located in the same direction (by cloning the complete repository).
-Arguments are passed to objects after the name, separated by a white space:
+Arguments are passed to objects after the name, separated by a white space.
+The patch ``arguments-help.pd`` shows this by creating an ``arguments`` object:

 .. figure:: /images/basics/pd-arguments-1.png
 	:width: 400

 Inside an abstraction, individual arguments can be accessed with the ``$`` operator and their index.
 The ``loadbang`` is executed on the object's creation, thus printing both arguments on start.
-This is helpful for setting initial values in patches:
+This is helpful for setting initial values in patches, as shown in ``arguments-help``.
+Once created, it will print the arguments to the main Pd window:

 .. figure:: /images/basics/pd-arguments-2.png
 	:width: 500